Together-Java/TJ-Bot/Add-days-command.md

             fromDate = LocalDate.parse(from, FORMATTER);
             toDate = LocalDate.parse(to, FORMATTER);
         } catch (DateTimeParseException e) {
-            event.reply("The dates must be in the format 'dd.MM.yyyy', try again.")
+            event.reply("The dates must be in the format '" + FORMAT + "', try again.")
                 .setEphemeral(true)
                 .queue();
             return;